Regarding the challenge of helping people

 I talk of the giddy anticipation when

-you're about to generate output again, the disappointment when
+you're about to generate output again, the disappointment

-finally do get it right.
+when you finally do get it right.

 The "fix errors" part is a burden

-potentially shared by both authors and style sheet developers,
+potentially shared by both authors and style sheet

-negotiations/compromises that sometimes must be made between
+discuss the negotiations/compromises that sometimes must be

-effort.
-(Similar negotiations may occur between product
+development effort.
+(Similar negotiations may occur between

 I think you could possibly push this

-analogy further with comparisons between DITA and programming
+analogy further with comparisons between DITA and

-enough to be sure how well it would work.
+thought them out enough to be sure how well it would work.

 While I admit that this analogy may be a

-little scary to folks who think programming is intimidating, I
+little scary to folks who think programming is intimidating,

-also think that it helps strengthen the basic premise of
+I also think that it helps strengthen the basic premise of

 separation of structure from formatting that really is